MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-permissions.md

 ---
 # Upgrading Permissions Sets and Permissions

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2021 release wave 1 (v18) introduced a new model for permissions.
-In previous versions, permission sets and permissions are only defined in data, which means they're stored in the tables of the application and tenant databases.
+In previous versions, permission sets and permissions are defined only as data, which means they're stored in the tables of the application and tenant databases.
 Permission sets and permissions can now be defined in AL code.
-They're created by using the `permissionset` and `permissionsetextension` objects, and packaged in extensions.
+They're created by using the `permissionset` and `permissionsetextension` objects in AL code, and then packaging them in extensions.
 See [Entitlements and Permissions](https://review.docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview?branch=permissionset) to learn more.

-This change has implications on upgrade as discussed in this article.
+This change has implications on upgrade, which are discussed in this article.

 ## Overview

-Permissions as AL objects is now the default model.
-You'll see this change, for example, in a v18 demonstration database.
+Permissions as AL objects is now the default model in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
+You'll see this change, for example, if you install v18 demonstration database.
 If you view the permissions-related tables in the database, like the **Permission Set** and **Permission** tables, you'll notice that tables are almost empty.

 Although it's recommended to transition to permissions defined as AL objects, you can choose to continue using the legacy databased permissions model.
 You specify which permissions model your solution uses by changing [!INCLUDE[server](../developer/includes/server.md)] setting called **Use Permission Sets From Extensions**.